mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 Support for the `request` parameter is MANDATORY for client bound identity assertions.

-To bind the Credential claims to the Client making the request, the Request Object must be signed by the Client using a subject identifier and a URI referencing the subject keys included in the `iss` value.
+To bind the Credential claims to the Client making the request, the Request Object MUST be signed by the Client using a subject identifier and a URI referencing the subject keys included in the `iss` value.

 Unsigned plaintext Request Objects, containing `none` in the `alg` value of the JOSE header MUST not be supported.